 You’re probably already aware of the positive benefits of employee recognition.
 It boosts morale, increases productivity, inspires creativity, and helps keep employees longer.
 In the run-up to Boss’s Day, it’s important to remember that bosses are people too.
 And the benefits of recognition apply to your leader as well as any employee.

 You may already use your company’s recognition platform for peer-to-peer recognition.

-But what about using it to recognise your manager?
+But what about using it to recognize your manager?
 October 16 is a great opportunity to send a shout out with points to a manager you know who has your back and keeps your team focused and firing on all cylinders.

 Manager appreciation lets team members acknowledge and support leaders who instill camaraderie, inclusion, and innovation on their teams.
 Recognition, even for bosses, can do more than help companies engage and reward employees.
-Recognition for leaders helps teams bond and reinforces positive behaviours and helps instill a culture of appreciation.
+Recognition for leaders helps teams bond and reinforces positive behaviors and helps instill a culture of appreciation.